Mohs hardness scale a group of colorful rocks

 MOHS hardness scale

-Measurement method hardness minerals
+Measurement method scratch hardness minerals

 What is the Mohs Hardness Scale?